telerik/kendo-ui-builder/docs/components/textbox.md

 ---
-title: TextBox
+title: Text Box
-page_title: TextBox - Components - Kendo UI Builder
+page_title: Text Box - Components - Kendo UI Builder
 description: "Use and implement the TextBox when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: textbox_kuib
 ---

-# TextBox
+# Text Box

-The Kendo UI TextBox is part of the Editors components which the Builder supports.
+The Text Box is part of the Editors components which the Builder supports.

 ## Usage